Welcome to the King of Iron Fist Tournament. Get ready for the next battle!

 And Your Reward Is Clothes: Taken to an extreme in Tekken 6.
 Granted, the clothes come with defensive or offensive upgrades, but they only apply within Scenario Campaign mode.
 As a result, you'd often end up putting together a lot of aesthetically mismatched articles of clothing just to make the most effective character build.

 Anime Chinese Girl: Xiaoyu, despite being arguably the most stereotypically Japanese character.
 She doesn't even speak any form of Chinese.
 Possibly justified in that she's enrolled in a Japanese high school, having been taken to Japan personally by Heihachi after she impressed him by knocking out all of his security personnel on a Mishima Zaibatsu boat she snuck aboard.

 Anime Hair: Pretty much all of the Mishima kin, as well as Paul.

 Special mention must go to new guy Lars, who looks like a Super Saiyan.
 Of course, he is Heihachi's secret son and so has inherited the Mishima blood (and apparently the hair as well).

-Arc Symbol: Kazuya's gloves in the earlier games.
-When he gets Put on a Bus in 3, Jin wears similar gloves (complete with the same design), and the Arc Symbol from this game onward is now the latter's Power Tattoo, as well as (to a lesser extent) the three-arm spiral pattern on his new gloves starting in 4.
+Arc Symbol: Kazuya's gloves in the earlier games—ten roundels arranged in a triangle, pointing towards the forearm.
+When he gets Put on a Bus in 3, Jin wears similar gloves (complete with the same design), and the Arc Symbol from this game onward is now the latter's Power Tattoo, as well as (to a lesser extent) the three-arm crescent triskelion pattern on his new gloves starting in 4.